Jane-Wangari/Forbes-2022-Analysis/README.md

 # Conclusions
 1. Most of the billionaires featured on the Forbes list in 2022 were male.
-2. The finance and investments industry drives most billionaires.
+2. The Technology industry drives most of the philanthropic billionaires.
 3. The average worth of a billionaire on the list is 4.76 billion.
 4. Only 396 out of the 2668 billionaires had a high philanthropic score.
 5. Most Male billionaires are self-made, whereas most female billionaires are not self-made.